-Per the agreement with Fresh Energy, Otter Tail looked at the Residential and Farm as well as General Service classes within the following parameters:
+Per the model supplied by Fresh Energy, Otter Tail looked at the Residential and Farm as well as General Service classes within the following parameters:

-- Decoupling would apply to residential, farm, and general services (excluding large general services). - Separate service baskets would apply to residential and farm services and to general services.
-The use of multiple baskets protects customers in each basket from rate adjustments resulting from the demand trends of dissimilar customers. - The proposed RDM would adjust all usage charges in a given service basket equiproportionately.
-Charges that fluctuate only with the number of customers (e.g., customer charges) would not be included in the RDM, as revenue collected through them is already decoupled from usage.
+• Decoupling would apply to residential, farm, and general services (excluding large general services).

+• Separate service baskets would apply to residential and farm services and to general services.
+The use of multiple baskets protects customers in each basket from rate adjustments resulting from the demand trends of dissimilar customers.

+- The proposed RDM would adjust all usage charges in a given service basket equiproportionately.
+Charges that fluctuate only with the number of customers (e.g., customer charges) would not be included in the RDM, as revenue collected through them is already decoupled from usage. - The RDM would affect full decoupling subject to the constraint that surcharge adjustments due to the revenue decoupling system would be capped at 3% annually. - Residual revenue variances would be eligible for true-up in the following year. - Revenue per customer would be decoupled, so that the revenue requirement of each service basket rises gradually with the number of customers in that basket.